ROVI-org/thevenin/README.md

 $$\frac{dh}{dt} = \bigg| \frac{\eta_{\rm ce} I \gamma}{3600 Q_{\rm max}} \bigg| \times (-{\rm sign}(I)M({\rm SOC}) - h),$$

 The solution to this expression causes $h$ to exponentially decaying toward $-{\rm sign}(I)M({\rm SOC})$ at a rate determined by the leading coefficient.
 The approach rate can be controlled with the unitless parameter $\gamma$.
 The magnitude of hysteresis $M$ can be defined as a function of SOC for maximum flexibility.
 The constant or expression used for $M$ should always be positive.
-The model internal evaluates ${\rm sign}(I)$ to force $h$ to go toward positive and negative $M$ during charge and discharge events, respectively.
+The model internally evaluates ${\rm sign}(I)$ to force $h$ to go toward positive and negative $M$ during charge and discharge events, respectively.
 When calibrating a model against a cell chemistry that has negligible hysteresis you can set both $\gamma$ and $M$ to zero.

 The thermal submodel assumes uniform temperature within the cell.
 The temperature increases while the cell is active according to